- What is the difference between Color Pilot Plug-in and Color Pilot standalone version?

 - Correct images with the parameters of the last operation (see Example 14 in menu | Examples).

-Eyedropper shows you the exact RGB value of any color on the screen (underneath your cursor).
-You can see the value in the left bottom corner of Color Pilot:
+You can see the exact RGB value of any color (underneath your cursor) in the bottom left corner of Color Pilot:

-- How to add a new color to the color collection or create a new collection?
+- How to add a new color to the color collection?

 On starting the program, the collection you previously worked with is opened.
-Only five colors are initially visible, however the “Scroll Colors” button allows to view the other colors in the collection.
+Only a few colors are initially visible, however the scroller below the collection allows to view the other colors in the collection.
 Read more…

 - I have downloaded and saved the extra color collections from your web site, eg, skin. hair clouds etc. How do I now add these collections to the reference colors in Color Pilot?